SoftwareAG/c8y-docs/content/cloud-remote-access/using-cloud-remote-access-bundle/endpoints.md

 #### To add a remote access endpoint via Telnet

-1. Enter the host (IP address or host name) and the port of the server.
+1. Enter the host (IP address or hostname) and the port of the server.
 2. Click **Save** to add the endpoint.
 ![Remote access Telnet endpoint](/images/cra/cra-endpoint-telnet.png)